bdavidxyz/chirpy/_posts/2024-02-08-how-to-find-element-inside-a-ruby-array.md

 Pretty similar right ?

-> Side note : When manipulating String, I find the `.include?` (Ruby) and `.includes` (JS) methods to be very confusing.
-I have to special tip to share here 😬 outside relying on IDE auto-completion.
+> Side note : When manipulating String, I find the `.include?` (Ruby) and `.includes` (JS) methods are very confusing.
+I have a special tip to share here 😬 outside relying on IDE auto-completion.
 {: .prompt-tip }